+[Regulation 7F inserted in Gazette 24 Jun 2008 p.
+2819.]

+7G.
+Change of certain information to be notified by licensee

+(1) In this regulation —

+qualified repairer of a licensee means —

+(a) a repairer of the licensee who holds a certificate for the class, or any of the classes, of repair work to which the business licence relates; and

+(b) if the business licence relates to autogas work — a repairer of the licensee who holds a Class E permit or authorisation for the type, or any of the types, of gas fuel system on which the licensee carries out autogas work.

+(2) This regulation applies to a licensee if any of the following events occurs —

+(a) a person ceases to be a qualified repairer of the licensee;

+(b) a person becomes a qualified repairer of the licensee.

+(3) The licensee must, within 14 days after an event mentioned in subregulation (2) occurs, notify the Board in writing of the event, specifying —

+(a) the full name of the person concerned; and

+(b) the day on which the person ceases to be, or becomes, a qualified repairer of the licensee.

+Penalty: a fine of $2 000.

+[Regulation 7G inserted in Gazette 24 Jun 2008 p.
+2819-20.]

 Part 2 — Certification of individuals performing repair work

 7. Application fee for repairer’s certificate

-For the purposes of the Act section 41(2)(b), the prescribed fee is $65.
+For the purposes of the Act section 41(2)(b), the prescribed fee, regardless of the number of classes of repair work, is $67.50.

+[Regulation 7 amended in Gazette 17 Jun 2008 p.
+2555; 24 Jun 2008 p.
+2820.]

 8. Prescribed qualifications

 (1) In this regulation, unless the contrary intention appears —

-“AUR05” means version 1 of the training package AUR05 entitled Automotive Industry Training Package Retail, Service and Repair, published by Australian Training Products Ltd;
+AUR05 means version 1 of the training package AUR05 entitled Automotive Industry Training Package Retail, Service and Repair, published by Australian Training Products Ltd;

-“AUR99” means version 1, 2, 3 or 4 of the training package AUR99 entitled Automotive Industry National Training Package — Retail, Service and Repair Sector, published by Australian Training Products Ltd;
+AUR99 means version 1, 2, 3 or 4 of the training package AUR99 entitled Automotive Industry National Training Package — Retail, Service and Repair Sector, published by Australian Training Products Ltd;

-“descriptor” has the same meaning as it has in AUR05.
+descriptor has the same meaning as it has in AUR05.

 (2) Subject to subregulation (3), for the purposes of the Act section 42(2)(a)(i), a person has the qualifications prescribed for a class of repair work listed in column 2 of the Table to this regulation if the person meets either of the following requirements —